make-all/tuya-local/custom_components/tuya_local/devices/README.md

 Tuya protocol into attribute values that have specific meaning in Home Assistant.
 For example, climate entities in Home Assistant define modes "off", "heat", "cool", "heat_cool", "auto" and "dry".
 But in the Tuya protocol, a simple heater just has a boolean off/on switch.
-It can also be used to change the icon when a specific mode is operational.
-For example if a heater device has a fan-only mode, you could change the icon to "mdi:fan" instead of "mdi:radiator" when in that mode.
 A `dps_val` of `null` can be used to specify a value to be assumed when a dp is not being returned by the device, to avoid None in some locations where that causes an issue such as entities showing as unavailable.
 Such a mapping